Pocoyo: Development and production

-Pocoyo's name was provided by David Cantolla, one of the creators, after his then two-year-old daughter used it in her nightly "Dear Child Jesus (Jesusito de mi vida)" prayers saying "Eres niño poco yo" ("You're a child little me"), but not "Eres niño como yo" ("You're a child like me").
+Pocoyo's name was coined by David Cantolla, one of the creators, after his then two-year-old daughter used it in her nightly "Dear Child Jesus (Jesusito de mi vida)" prayers saying "Eres niño poco yo" ("You're a child little me"), but not "Eres niño como yo" ("You're a child like me").
 "Pocoyo" could roughly be translated to English as "little me", though it is a made-up construction.
 The show is animated with Softimage XSI software.
+While most modern 3D shows rely on complex, fluid movement, early Pocoyo was built on a very specific "Pose-to-Pose" logic.

 The show was first announced to be in development in March 2003.
 In October, it was announced that Carlton International would co-produce and distribute the series, and that production delivery on the first half of the first series would begin in September 2004.

-In March 2004, Novel Entertainment joined in production as co-producer with Carlton and Zinkia.
+In March 2004, Novel Entertainment joined in production as co-producer with Carlton International and Zinkia Entertainmemt.
 However, nothing else was known about this initial announcement otherwise.

 The show was showcased by Granada International at MIP TV in April 2005, with a broadcast window for CITV announced for the autumn.
 It was also announced that Stephen Fry would narrate the series in the United Kingdom.

 The series was renewed for a second series on 12 May 2006.
 The makers also wish to embark upon other projects, one of which may be a Pocoyo movie.
 In June 2006, Pocoyo was awarded the Cristal Award for the "Best TV Production" at the 30th Annecy International Animated Film Festival.